seyma-tas/House-Price-Prediction-Project/README.md

  The data is cleaned, the null values are solved, some data types are changed, stantardizations, normalizations and logarithmic transformations are made.

  Normality, linearity and multicollinearity are checked.
 Visualisations are made.
 Baseline model is constructed.
-Model is refined again and again using many methods including normality check with q-q plots, homoscedasticity check with scatter plots of residuals, multicollinearity check with Variance Inflation Factor and K-fold Cross Validation.
+Model is refined again and again using many methods including normality check with q-q plots, homoscedasticity check with scatter plots of residuals, multicollinearity check with Variance Inflation Factor stepwise selection and K-fold Cross Validation.